Mixing Interior Design Styles with Modern Decor

 Once the modern pieces are in place, you can start adding outdoorsy touches to the space using rustic decor.
 Brighten up the room with decorative mirrors featuring wooden frames.
-Pick side chairs and patterned accent chairs with check or floral prints for extra seating.
+Pick rustic side chairs with check or floral prints and modern patterned accent chairs for extra seating.
 To finish off the look, bring in farmhouse-style console tables and rustic wall art with wooden, metal and stone accents.

 Modern Cottage Bedroom

 Try a comfy-chic approach with a modern cottage bedroom design.
-Pair a simple panel or slat bed with green or brown bedding for a vibe that’s grounded as well as soothing.
-Lay down a faux animal hide brown rug for extra softness and top your dresser with a rustic mirror for cozy, down-home appeal.
-You can also arrange brass or copper lamps on the nightstands for a warm and inviting glow.
+Pair a simple slat bed or modern king bed with green or brown bedding for a vibe that’s grounded as well as soothing.
+Lay down a faux animal hide brown rug for extra softness and top your dresser with a modern mirror for cozy, yet updated look.
+You can also arrange modern floor lamps or other light fixtures in brass or copper on the nightstands for a warm and inviting glow.

 Modern Boho Living Rooms

 Whimsical colors and natural textures are key when designing a modern boho living room.
 To achieve this style, try adding bohemian elements to a mid-century living room set.
 Arrange orange, red and turquoise throw pillows on the sofa or add a velvet bench to your entryway.
 To protect hardwood floors, consider including a colorful pink or yellow rug with a thick pile or unique pattern.